 Many teens upon reaching the project’s age limit, try out for one of the military institutions and return as service members, he said, adding that sports talents are also discovered.

-“Our partnership here is with the Children’s Pastoral Care.
+“Our partnership here is with the Children’s Pastoral Care [social action organization of the National Conference of Brazilian Bishops].
 They are the ones who choose the children; they have mapped out the places where they need to go […]; they are able to pick the ones who have the most difficulty at home,” Col. Soares said.

 The four Profesp units on the island, like the rest of them, work around school hours.
 If children study in the morning, they participate in the project in the afternoon, and vice-versa.
 The project includes breakfast or lunch and a snack before heading home or going to school.